kansal15/1.10.10.10-measurement/ping/README.md

 Dependencies:

-    RIPE Atlas CLI: The script requires the RIPE Atlas command-line tool (ripe-atlas) to interact with the RIPE Atlas API.
+    RIPE Atlas CLI: The script requires the RIPE Atlas command-line tool (ripe-atlas) & bc to interact with the RIPE Atlas API.

     Bash Environment: The script is written in Bash and should be executed in a compatible shell environment.